-

 Metformin should be continued unless contraindicated or not tolerated

-Need to stop DPPIV inhibitors (i.e. vildagliptin)
+Need to stop DPPIV inhibitors (i.e. vildagliptin) as they become redundant

 Other glucose lowering therapies should be continued if required for glycaemic control and/or cardiorenal protection (e.g. SGLT2i)

 If introduced to a regimen with insulin and/or sulfonylureas, then the dose of insulin and/or sulfonylureas may need to be reduced to prevent hypoglycaemia (particularly if the HbA1c is < 64 mmol/mol).
-Any reduction is best based on blood glucose levels, but a 15-20% reduction in the dose of total daily insulin and a 50% reduction in the doses of sulfonylureas is a useful starting point in those with tight glycaemic control.
-Patients with an HbA1c > 75 mmol/mol with no episodes of hypoglycaemia will typically not require any reduction in insulin and/or sulfonylureas
+Any reduction is best based on blood glucose levels, but recommended proactive reductions in those with tight glycaemic control include:

 Adverse effects of GLP1RA: